-For more information about avalanche training and avalanche conditions, contact local law enforcement in your area, or visit either the American Avalanche Association online at www.americanavalancheassociation.org or the U.S. Forest Service National Avalanche Center at www.avalanche.org.
+For more information about avalanche training and avalanche conditions, contact local law enforcement in your area, or visit the American and Canadian online avalanche centers at www.avalanche.org.

-Operator Safety Ice and Snow Build-up
+Ice and Snow Build-up

 Ice and snow build-up may interfere with the steering of your machine, resulting in serious injury or death.
 Keep the underhood area free of snow and ice.